BahneGork/notenote.link/_notes/No Graph/5e Reference/Sentient Magic.md

----title: Sentient Magic---
+---title: Sentient Magictags: notesseason: summertoc: truecomments: true---
 # Sentient Magic

 Some magic items possess sentience and personality.
 Such an item might be possessed, haunted by the spirit of a previous owner, or self-aware thanks to the magic used to create it.
 In any case, the item behaves like a character, complete with personality quirks, ideals, bonds, and sometimes flaws.
 A sentient item might be a cherished ally to its wielder or a continual thorn in the side.